 For an idyllic al fresco lunch, choose a spot with good people-watching opportunities, or a lush bit of lawn in one of Paris’ most beautiful parks and gardens.
 Not only will you cut back on eating in a sit-down restaurant.
 You’ll get some fresh air and slow down enough to really appreciate wherever you happen to perch for a spell.

-See more on the best places for picnics in Paris (with some useful tips on how to assemble a typical French pique-nique.)
+See more on the best spots for picnics in Paris (with some useful tips on how to assemble a typical French pique-nique.)

 4. Take advantage of less-expensive lunch menus at higher-end restaurants.